rancher/docs/content/rancher/tasks/clusters/creating-a-cluster/create-cluster-custom/_index.md

 - An on-premise VM
 - A bare-metal server

-Provision the host according to our [requirements](../setup/requirements.md).
+Provision the host according to the requirements below